Sodium dithiophosphate

 Sodium dithiophosphate is the salt with the formula Na3PS2O2.
 It is usually supplied as the hydrated solid or as an aqueous solution together with other thiophosphates such as sodium monothiophosphate and sodium trithiophosphate.
-It is a colorless compound, but commercial samples can appear dark owing to the presence of impurities.
+Both Na3PS2O2 and its hydrate are colorless solids, but commercial samples can appear dark owing to the presence of impurities.
 It is used to facilitate the isolation of molybdenum from its ores.

 Preparation

 The compound has been prepared in a multistep process starting with the base hydrolysis of phosphorus pentasulfide: